 A typical reason for deploying such a restrictive rule is elimination of SIP scanner traffic.
 SIP scanners are automated tools that probe Internet address space to see if there are some SIP services running.
-Such tools are even publicly available1.
+Such tools are even publicly available.
 When such a tool finds a responsive SIP service, it continues looking for legitimate SIP addresses and it may even proceed to mounting a password-guessing attack.
 Such attacks are real: Once you start a SIP service on the public Internet, it takes no longer than few hours until the first scanning packets arrive.
 Note however that filtering such traffic is only eliminating naively crafted attacks that advertise themselves as such.
 More sophisticated attacks will certainly not do it and must be detected and repelled using other methods such as traffic shaping.

-".scanner.].sipcli."
-Blacklist by firewall if repeated: 1, from sources Drop reason text: banned scanner in SIP identifying themselves UA HF, Log received traffic: Show DNS queries: 0, Log type: sip, PCAP file name: 1 Event attributes: PCAP file name: ; Event attributes:
+Header: User-Agent RegExp ".scanner. .sipcli."
+Drop request: Event throttling key: \$\$\$i, Blacklist by firewall if repeated: 1, Drop reason text: banned scanner in SIP UA HF, Log received traffic: Show DNS queries: 0, Log type: \$\$p\$, PCAP file name: 0; Event attributes: BAN: ban requests from sources identifying themselves as scanners edit delete PCAP file name: , Event attributes: